-Throughout the course of my academic path in the biology field, I have been strongly enthralled by the power of genomic tools, computational and statistics approaches and biotechnology techniques to untangle the architecture of complex genetic traits, to dissect the genetic and phenotypic variability of biological systems and, ultimately, to shed light upon their evolution and adaptation.
+Throughout the course of my academic path in biological sciences, I have been strongly enthralled by the power of genomic tools, computational and statistics approaches and biotechnology techniques to untangle the architecture of complex genetic traits, to dissect the genetic and phenotypic variability of biological systems and, ultimately, to shed light upon their evolution and adaptation.
 During my undergraduate studies, I became increasingly fascinated by the potentials of quantitative genomics approaches to unfold the variability of complex traits with agricultural relevance and to address key issues such as crop evolution and improvement.
 The eagerness to broaden my perspectives in the crop genomics field and to pursue research that can be translated into impacts was further encouraged by the opportunity to join an exciting research environment led by Professor Mario Enrico Pè during my master's studies and to collaborate with the National Agriculture Research Institute (NARI) in Eritrea.
 I seek to acquire further knowledge and the specific toolset to develop solutions that diversify agriculture and to contribute to the advances in crop genomics research.

 Institution/Company: Scuola Superiore Sant'Anna

-Career Status: Graduate Student
+Career Status: Research Assistant

 Research Areas: Genomics, Food Security, Phenomics, Molecular Biology, Computational Biology